-- 148. Plaintiff incorporates by reference all other paragraphs of this complaint as if fully stated. - 149.
-Plaintiff brings this action individually and on behalf of all other persons similarly situated (referred to as "the Class") under Federal Rule of Civil Procedure 23. - 150.
-Plaintiff proposes the following Class definition(s), subject to amendment as appropriate: - i.
-All persons who invested with Ikkurty, Avadhanam, or Jafia, LLC, either through: - a.
-Rose City Income Fund, - b.
-Rose City Income Fund II, LP, - c.
-Jafia, LLC, - d.
-MySivana, LLC - e.
-Merosa, LLC or - f.
-Seneca Ventures, LLC. - g.
-Or any other Jafia Group affiliated entity that banked with or utilized the services of Defendants, and, - ii.
-Whose funds were held within or controlled by Evolve, Mercury, InterTrust, JPMC, KeyBank, PNC, or Umpqua, and/or who were given distributions or other payments from Evolve, Mercury, InterTrust, JPMC, KeyBank, PNC, or Umpqua, between August 24, 2020 and May 19, 2022.
+- 150. Plaintiff incorporates by reference all other paragraphs of this complaint as if fully stated. - 151.
+Plaintiff brings this action individually and on behalf of all other persons similarly situated (referred to as "the Class") under Federal Rule of Civil Procedure 23. - 152.
+Plaintiff proposes the following Class definition(s), subject to amendment as appropriate:

+- i.
+All persons who invested with Ikkurty, Avadhanam, or Jafia, LLC, either through:

+- a.
+Rose City Income Fund,

+- b.
+Rose City Income Fund II, LP,

+- c.
+Jafia, LLC,

+- d.
+MySivana, LLC

+- e.
+Merosa, LLC or

+- f.
+Seneca Ventures, LLC.

+- g.
+Or any other Jafia Group affiliated entity that banked with or utilized the services of Defendants, and,

-- 151. Plaintiff reserves the right to amend this Complaint to assert claims on behalf of additional classes or subclasses of investors in any of the other funds described in the complaint. - 152.
+- ii.
+Whose funds were held within or controlled by Evolve, Mercury, InterTrust, JPMC, KeyBank, PNC, or Umpqua, and/or who were given distributions or other payments from Evolve, Mercury, InterTrust, JPMC, KeyBank, PNC, or Umpqua, between August 24, 2020 and May 19, 2022. - 153.
+Plaintiff reserves the right to amend this Complaint to assert claims on behalf of additional classes or subclasses of investors in any of the other funds described in the complaint. - 154.
 Collectively, all these persons identified in the Class definition(s) above will be referred to as "Class members."
-Plaintiff represents, and is a member of, the Class. - 153.
-Excluded from the Class are Defendants, any entities in which Defendants have a controlling interest, and Defendants' agents and employees, and any Judge to whom this action is assigned and any member of such Judge's staff and immediate family. - 154.
+Plaintiff represents, and is a member of, the Class. - 155.
+Excluded from the Class are Defendants, any entities in which Defendants have a controlling interest, and Defendants' agents and employees, and any Judge to whom this action is assigned and any member of such Judge's staff and immediate family. - 156.
 Plaintiff does not know the exact number of members in the Class, but reasonably believes Class members number, at a minimum, to be 170.
-Further, the Class can be identified easily through records maintained by Defendants. - of Class members.
-Additionally, the disposition of the claims in a class action will provide substantial benefit to the parties and the Court in avoiding a multiplicity of identical suits and inconsistent or varying adjudications with respect to individual Class members that would establish incompatible standards of conduct for the party opposing the Class(es). - 156.
-The claims of Plaintiff are typical of the claims of the Class(es) he seeks to represent.
+Further, the Class can be identified easily through records maintained by Defendants. - 157.
+The joinder of all Class members is impracticable due to the number of Class members.
+Additionally, the disposition of the claims in a class action will provide substantial benefit to the parties and the Court in avoiding a AMENDED CLASS ACTION COMPLAINT - Page 44 of 63 multiplicity of identical suits and inconsistent or varying adjudications with respect to individual Class members that would establish incompatible standards of conduct for the party opposing the Class(es).

+- 158. The claims of Plaintiff are typical of the claims of the Class(es) he seeks to represent.
 Plaintiff and other Class members invested in one of the entities or funds controlled by the Jafia Group during the relevant time period.
-All of their investments were deposited in Defendants' accounts and the payments owed to them were made using Defendants' accounts, and as such, the claim of one investor is the same for all investors.

-- 157. There are well-defined, nearly identical, common questions of law and fact affecting all parties that predominate over questions that may affect individual Class members, including but not limited to the following: - iii.
-Whether Evolve, Mercury, InterTrust, JPMC, KeyBank, PNC, and/or Umpqua participated in or materially aided the Jafia Group in their perpetration of a Ponzi or Ponzilike Scheme; - iv.
+All of their investments were deposited in Defendants' accounts and the payments owed to them were made using Defendants' accounts, and as such, the claim of one investor is the same for all investors. - 159.
+There are well-defined, nearly identical, common questions of law and fact affecting all parties that predominate over questions that may affect individual Class members, including but not limited to the following: - iii.
+Whether Evolve, Mercury, InterTrust, JPMC, KeyBank, PNC, and/or Umpqua participated in or materially aided the Jafia Group in their perpetration of a Ponzi or Ponzi-like Scheme; - iv.
 Whether Evolve, Mercury, InterTrust, JPMC, KeyBank, PNC, and/or Umpqua knowingly participated in or materially aided the Jafia Group in their perpetration of a Ponzi-like Scheme; - v.
-Whether Evolve, Mercury, InterTrust, JPMC, KeyBank, PNC, and/or Umpqua acted negligently in servicing and/or allowing the Jafia Group's account(s) held at and/or administered by Evolve, Mercury InterTrust, JPMC, KeyBank PNC, and/or Umpqua to be used to further a

-Ponzi or Ponzi-like Scheme;
+Whether Evolve, Mercury, InterTrust, JPMC, KeyBank, PNC, and/or Umpqua acted negligently in servicing and/or allowing the Jafia Group's account(s) held at and/or administered by Evolve, Mercury InterTrust, JPMC, KeyBank PNC, and/or Umpqua to be used to further a Ponzi or Ponzi-like Scheme;